 A Woman Without Children Is… Free

-It is very hard for society to understand that some women have never felt nor will they ever feel “motherly” feelings.
+It is very hard for society to understand that some women have never felt nor will ever feel “motherly” feelings.
 I don’t really like babies, I do not find natural birth a divine moment, nor I find breastfeeding appealing and beautiful.
 And I have absolutely no desire to experience it.

 Besides lack of desire, some people opt out for remaining childfree for ecological reasons, or simply because they’d rather enjoy the pleasures of a childfree life.
 Allow me to remind them: money, time… did I mention freedom?